mooncowboy/appmod-labs/containers-devops-oss/README.md

 ## Tooling

 * Docker (to run Linux containers)
-* Azure CLI or Azure Cloud Shell
+* [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) or Azure Cloud Shell
-* kubectl
-* Visual Studio Code with Docker and Kubernetes extensions (recommended)
+* [Visual Studio Code](https://code.visualstudio.com/) with [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) and [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extensions (recommended)

 If you don't have the tools above in your local computer, you can launch an available on GitHub by following the steps below.